cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 resulting in complex and fragmented architectures.

-Driven by the desire to simplify and streamline backend development, we set out to create Agnost — Open-source Kubernetes Development Platform.
+Driven by the desire to simplify and streamline backend development, we set out to create Agnost — Open-source App Development Platform running on Kubernetes clusters.
 Our mission is to empower developers with a unified platform that not only addresses their technical requirements but also enhances their productivity and enjoyment in the development process with mitigating the vendor lock-in risk.